BroadbandForum/usp/docs/specification/index.md

 Authentication of Controllers is done using X.509 certificates as defined in [@RFC5280] and [@RFC6818].
 Authentication of Agents is done either by using X.509 certificates or shared secrets.
 X.509 certificates, at a minimum, need to be usable for [](#sec:securing-mtps) with TLS or DTLS protocols.
 It is recommended that Agents implement the ability to encrypt all MTPs using one of these two protocols, enable it by default, and not implement the ability to disable it.

 In order to support various authentication models (e.g., trust Endpoint identity and associated certificate on first use; precise Endpoint identity is indicated in a certificate issued by a trusted Certificate Authority; trust that MTP connection is being made to a member of a trusted domain as verified by a trusted Certificate Authority (CA)), this specification provides guidance based on conditions under which the Endpoint is operating, and on the Endpoint's policy for storing certificates of other Endpoints or certificates of trusted CAs.
 The `Device.LocalAgent.Certificate.` Object can be implemented if choosing to expose these stored certificates through the data model.
-See the Theory of Operations, Certificate Management subsection, below for additional information.
+See the [](#sec:theory-of-operations), [](#sec:certificate-management) subsection, below for additional information.

 **[R-SEC.0]{}** - Prior to processing a USP Message from a Controller, the Agent MUST either:

 * have the Controller's certificate information and have a cryptographically protected connection between the two Endpoints, or
 * have a Trusted Broker's certificate information and have a cryptographically protected connection between the Agent and the Trusted Broker

+**[R-SEC.0a]{}** - Whenever a X.509 certificate is used to authenticate a USP Endpoint, the certificate MUST contain a representation of the Endpoint ID in the `subjectAltName` extension.
+This representation MUST be either the URN form of the Endpoint ID with a type `uniformResourceIdentifier` attribute OR, in the specific case where the Endpoint ID has an `authority-scheme` of `fqdn`, the `instance-id` portion of the Endpoint ID with a type `dNSName` attribute.
+When this type of authentication is used at the MTP layer, USP Endpoints MUST check the `from_id` field of received USP Records and MUST NOT process Records that do not match the Endpoint ID found in the certificate.

 TLS and DTLS both have handshake mechanisms that allow for exchange of certificate information.
 If the MTP connection is between the Agent and Controller (for example, without going through any application-layer proxy or other intermediate application-layer middle-box), then a secure MTP connection will be sufficient to ensure end-to-end protection, and the USP Record can use `payload_security` "PLAINTEXT" encoding of the Message.
 If the middle-box is part of a trusted end-to-end ecosystem, the MTP connection may also be considered sufficient.
 Otherwise, the USP Record will use [](#sec:e2e-message-exchange).

 Whether a Controller requires Agent certificates is left up to the Controller implementation.

-## Role Based Access Control (RBAC)
+## Role Based Access Control (RBAC) {#sec:rbac}

 It is expected that Agents will have some sort of Access Control List (ACL) that will define different levels of authorization for interacting with the Agent's data model.
 This specification refers to different levels of authorization as "Roles".
 The Agent may be so simple as to only support a single Role that gives full access to its data model; or it may have just an "untrusted" Role and a "full access" Role.
 Or it may be significantly more complex with, for example, "untrusted" Role, different Roles for parents and children in a customer household, and a different Role for the service provider Controller.
 These Roles may be fully defined in the Agent's code, or Role definition may be allowed via the data model.